ebron-tech/ebron-tech/exampleSite/content/oscar.md

 Now I am Founding Ebron.tech, a project that solves problems through technology.
 What does make it different?
 Ebron was born with a higher propose: create technology for realife issues but also is focused on the church needs (more Info here).

-As you imagine I am also Cristian, I believe in God I have served at church for my entire life.
+As you imagine I am also Cristian, I believe in God I have served at church for my entire life in multiple ministries like: Music(🎹), Sound, Photo, Video and recently [creating software](/churchres).

 Check my social media: